HubSpot/BuckyClient/README.md

 Bucky
 =====

-Bucky is a client and server for sending stats from the client and node into statsd+graphite, OpenTSDB, or any other stats aggregator of your choice.
+Bucky is a client and server for sending performance data from the client into statsd+graphite, OpenTSDB, or any other stats aggregator of your choice.

 It can automatically measure how long your pages take to load, how long AJAX requests take and how long